“Look, here it is, Colombia, Colombia!”

 Oh, well if that’s the case…

-By this time, I was nearly crying in my pastry.
+By this time though, I was nearly crying in my pastry.
 In all of my travels, the places I find spontaneously are nearly always the ones I never want to leave.
-Looking around, I realized some of the people lounging in the square were perhaps foreign to Morocco.
-Not tourists, but long-term travellers, content for the moment to stay still in the contradictory atmosphere of peace and busy local life.
-It’s that kind of place.
+Looking around, I realised many of the people lounging in the square were foreign to Morocco.
+Not tourists, but long-term travellers, content to stay still in the contradictory atmosphere of peace and busy local life.

 Morocco’s Chefchaouen is that kind of place.